-Representation at West
+Representation at West Vic Businesses and WDA meetings

-Provide tenancy at
+Provide tenancy at the Natimuk community centre

 The role of regional cities and regional rejuvenation

 Over the last 20 years, the role of regional cities has changed.
 Traditionally, they were a supportive framework of a single specialised industry which would be utilised to support the larger cities within the state.
 In more recent years, we have seen the emergence of a creative city planning approach, as well as the notion of regional rejuvenation at the forefront of the planning discussion.
 Regional cities are beginning to realise their point of difference, and this has led them to now look inwards and discover how they can diversify their economy and become a thriving place to live, work, visit and invest.